patchworkjs/patchwork/README.md

 ## Description

-Patchowrk is a collection of libraries for CQRS, and it is built with  <a href="http://www.typescriptlang.org" target="_blank">TypeScript</a>  and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).
+Patchowrk is a collection of libraries for CQRS, and it is built with  <a href="http://www.typescriptlang.org" target="_blank">TypeScript</a>.

 ## Getting started